LOUREIRO-PORTO, LUCÍA

 PhD Dissertation (June 2005): The semantic predecessors of need: From Old to Early Modern English.
 Supervisor: Elena Seoane.
 Examiners: Professors Alejandro Alcaraz (University of Jaén), Teresa Fanego (University of Santiago de Compostela), José Gómez Soliño (University of La Laguna), Manfred Krug (University of Bamberg), and Belén Méndez-Naya (University of Santiago de Compostela).

 (2010).
 "Alternancia lingüística en Dexter: razones, intenciones y problemas de doblaje".
 In Dexter: ética y estética de un asesino en serie, ed. by Patricia Trapero.
-Palma de Mallorca: Editorial Laertes-Edicions UIB.
+Palma de Mallorca: Editorial Laertes-Edicions UIB, pp. 203-225.

 (2010).
 Review of Roberta Corrigan, Edith A. Moravcsik, Hamid Ouali & Kathleen M. Wheatley (eds.).
 Formulaic language.
 Vol. I: Distribution and historical change.
 (Typological Studies in Language 82, Amsterdam: John Benjamins, 2009).
 Folia Linguistica 44/1: 239-247.